deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/http-iot/readme.md

 ---
 title: IoT Light Sensor
-description: deepstreamHub HTTP Internet of Things Light Sensor tutorial
+description: deepstream HTTP Internet of Things Light Sensor tutorial
 tags: [HTTP, IoT, Arduino, ESP8266, WiFi]
 navLabel: IoT Light Sensor
 contentNav: true
-body_class: bright
 ---

-deepstreamHub's HTTP API is perfect for low-frequency data updates in low-power environments where the cost of establishing and maintaining a WebSocket connection can be prohibitive.
+deepstream's HTTP API is perfect for low-frequency data updates in low-power environments where the cost of establishing and maintaining a WebSocket connection can be prohibitive.

-In this tutorial we'll use a remote, low-power ESP8266-based system-on-chip and a light sensor to send live light readings to deepstreamHub and display them on a webpage.
+In this tutorial we'll use a remote, low-power ESP8266-based system-on-chip and a light sensor to send live light readings to deepstream and display them on a webpage.
 Additionally, red and green LEDs will show whether the update has been successful.